jts272/complete-intro-to-vue-3-workshop/README.md

 Ben Hong is a Vue.js Core Team member and a Senior Staff Developer Experience (DX) Engineer at Netlify.
 He is also a developer / psychologist / educator hybrid who is passionate about creating products that help to empower people with new skills and knowledge regardless of their background.

-You can learn more about his work at https://www.bencodezen.io.
+You can learn more about his work at <https://www.bencodezen.io>.

+---

+## Notes

+### Computed Properties Exercise

+- Use `watch` when you are looking for a specific action or side effect you want to trigger.
+- Use `computed` for managing data.
+- If you are returning an object from a computed property, the keys and values can be accessed in a `v-for`.